Skip to content

 AGENTS.md repo root always — canonical cross-runtime operating contract

-hook scripts + settings.json hooks/ + .claude/settings.json Claude Code only (Capabilities.Hooks)
+hook scripts + runtime hook config hooks/ + .claude/settings.json / .codex/hooks.json Claude Code and Codex (Capabilities.Hooks)

 The rules are what make koryph's boundaries hold in-editor (Claude Code only): the agent-boundary-guard and worktree-guard hooks and the bd prime session-start hook, plus a baseline permission allow/deny list.
 Unlike the whole-file agents and commands, .claude/settings.json is merged additively — koryph's hooks and permissions are added and your own settings are never clobbered (re-run koryph rules install <root> any time; it is idempotent).